nicepkg/aide/website/en/guide/features/code-convert.md

 Use AI to convert an entire file or selected code from one programming language to another.
 Supports any language.
 Most languages support highlighting.

 You can enter any language or file extension.
-If it is not in the [`language list`](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers), it might not support syntax highlighting, but it can still be converted.
+If it is not in the [==language list==](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers), it might not support syntax highlighting, but it can still be converted.

 **Usage:**